nyxnor/onionjuggler/man/onionjuggler.conf.5.md

 **requirements**

 : Necessary packages to fully control OnionJuggler.
 They will be checked first if installed already, if not, will install via using the *$pkg_mngr_install*.
-(Default: tor grep sed openssl basez git qrencode tar python3-stem dialog nginx")
+(Default: tor grep sed openssl basez qrencode dialog nginx")

-**vanguards_commit**

-: Specify the wanted commit from Vanguards repository.
-(Default: 10942de93f6578f8303f60014f34de2fca345545).

 ## TOR DAEMON